-Integrated study modules allow a specific topic to be studied from the perspective of various theological and other disciplines in a context of group learning.
+Extended integrated study modules allow two specific topics to be studied from the perspective of various theological and other disciplines in a group learning context.
 The primary focus is to help students develop cross-disciplinary skills in study and reflection while working as a team towards a group assessment.
-The choice of the specific topic lies with the training institution.
-It might be a major issue in Christian life, discipleship, mission or ministry or a particular theological theme.
+The choice of the specific topics lies with the training institution.
+They might be major issues in Christian life, discipleship, mission or ministry or a particular theological themes.
+The two topics will be studied sequentially with assessment and reflection between them allowing students to learn from experience in the first before embarking on the second.

-The topic will then be studied from at least three of the following theological perspectives: biblical studies, mission studies, pastoral theology, church history, ethics, systematics, liturgical studies, or ecclesiology.
+Each topic will then be studied from at least three of the following theological perspectives: biblical studies, mission studies, pastoral theology, church history, ethics, systematics, liturgical studies, or ecclesiology.
 There will also be insights from at least one 'non-theological' discipline, such as psychology, philosophy, sociology, cultural studies, media studies.
 Students will be expected to draw on their learning in other modules to give additional perspectives.
 Depending on the topic, some of the input will be from "expert practitioners" as well as various academic subject specialists.
 Throughout the module there will be group activities to support and enhance the learning.
 The group will be expected to demonstrate the use of academic tools and methodologies appropriate to the disciplines and to reflect corporately and individually on the learning process.
-The following is an indicative list of topics that could be considered:
+The following is an indicative list of topics that could be considered

-Sexual ethics
+- Sexual ethics

-Death and dying
+- Death and dying

-The Anglican Communion
+- The Anglican Communion

-Christianity and world faiths
+- Christianity and world faiths

-Leadership and mission
+- Leadership and mission

-Church and community
+- Church and community

-Ecumenism
+- Ecumenism

-Liturgy and mission
+- Liturgy and mission

-Learning Outcomes:

-By the end of this module students will be able to:
+Learning Outcomes: By the end of this module students will be able to: -------------------- ---